BanditQ: Fair Bandits with Guaranteed Rewards: Policy with full information feedback

-Since $V=\Theta(\sqrt{T}),$ the above inequality immediately yields $\textrm{Regret}_T = O(T^{3/4}).$ \end{proof} \paragraph*{Remarks} If one is only interested in satisfying the rate constraints while disregarding the cumulative rewards, the bound in Proposition \ref{q_bd} can be further improved to $O(\sqrt{t})$ by setting $V_t=0, \forall t.$ To show this, from Eq.\ \eqref{main_ineq}, we have:
+The final result follows upon setting $V=\sqrt{T}.$ \end{proof} Finally, if one is only interested in achieving the target rate vector $\vec{\bm{\lambda}}$ while completely disregarding the regret, the following Proposition shows that the queue-length bound, and hence, the rate violation penalty given in Proposition \ref{q_bd} can be further improved to $O(\sqrt{T})$ upon setting $V=0.$ \begin{proposition} Setting $V=0,$ the cumulative constraint violation under the \BQ policy in the full-information setting can be bounded as follows: